-Brand: Different solar storage batteries will have different pros and cons.
-While it may be tempting to pick a solar storage battery because of its brand name, it’s important to find a battery (and a warranty) that matches your energy needs.
+- Brand: Different solar storage batteries will have different pros and cons.
+While it may be tempting to pick a solar storage battery because of its brand name, it’s important find a battery (and a warranty) that matches your energy needs.

 - Depth of Discharge, sometimes shown as DoD, refers to the amount of charge that can be used of a battery’s total capacity before needing to be recharged.
 If you were to use all 100 percent of your battery’s charge, it would require more maintenance and would cause a higher rate of deterioration, requiring earlier replacement.
 That’s why most batteries will specify a DoD, which will tell you how much of the battery’s charge can be safely used before needing to switch to grid power and allow the battery to recharge.

-Power ratings.
-Take DoD, capacity, and roundtrip efficiency into account, among other factors, and are used to tell you how much energy the battery can deliver all at once.
+- Power ratings.
+Take DoD, capacity, and roundtrip efficiency into account, among other factors, and are used to tell you how much electricity the battery can deliver all at once.
 In simple terms, it’s the difference between powering a few appliances at once versus your entire home at full power.
-The higher the power rating, the more energy the battery can deliver.
-However, if it has a relatively low capacity, it might only provide energy for a short amount of time before your home needs to switch over to grid power.
+The higher the power rating, the more energy the battery can deliver, however if it’s got a relatively low capacity, it might only provide energy for a short amount of time before your home needs to switch over to grid power.